lewimuchiri/java-state-machine/README.md

 3. `Event` - The input that causes the entity to transition to a new state
 4. `Guard` - A condition that must be met in order for the entity to transition to a new state

-The Javakit state machine enables you to define a finite set of states and events, and then define the rules that determine how the entity transitions from one state to another.
+The state machine enables you to define a finite set of states and events, and then define the rules that determine how the entity transitions from one state to another.
 It also enables you to query the current state of the state machine at any given time, and to send an event to the state machine, which causes the entity to transition to a new state.

-## Getting Started with the Javakit State Machine
+## Getting Started with the Java State Machine
 For basic usage of this state machine, you are to proceed as follows:
 1. Define an enum class containing the states of your state machine
 2. Define an enum class containing the events that will trigger the transitions from one state to another